-2.2.3.
+2.2.4.
 Updating the Configuration Files Manually

-As an alternative to the GUI interface described in the previous section, users may also reconfigure the Red Hat Network Registration Client and the Red Hat Update Agent by editing the applications' configuration files.
+As an alternative to the GUI interface described in the previous section, users may also reconfigure the Red Hat Update Agent by editing the application's configuration file.

 To configure Red Hat Update Agent on the client systems connecting to the RHN Proxy Server or RHN Satellite Server, edit the values of the serverURL and noSSLServerURL settings in the /etc/sysconfig/rhn/up2date configuration file (as root).
 Replace the default Red Hat Network URL with the fully qualified domain name (FQDN) for the RHN Proxy Server or RHN Satellite Server.
 For example: